Koverkill/toolchain/dotfiles/.config/nvim-backup/README.md

 This is my neovim config post conversion to lua.
 There are still some artifacts of vimscript from my old config and some general clutter from not being clear on how the lua config works.

+## Rules
+- Behavior Changes should be easy to implement.
+- Remove duplicates.

 ## Screenshots/videos
 @todo